eltrino/diamantedesk-documentation/docs/userguide/backend.md

 #DiamanteDesk Backend Userguide

-DiamanteDesk is a comprehensive help desk, built using the OpenSource Software.
-This tool is a great way to improve customer experience by easily receiving, reassigning and taking care of any client requests presented in tickets.
+DiamanteDesk is a comprehensive help desk, built using the OpenSource software.
+This tool is a great way to improve customer experience by easily receiving, reassigning and taking care of any Client requests presented in **tickets**.

+##Branches

 Tickets are sorted according to the Branches where they are created.

+_Note:_ When the ticket is automatically created from the email received at the the support email address, this ticket is created at the branch which is configured as a default one.
+Default branch cannot be deleted.

 To see the list of all available branches, go to **Desk > Branches**.

 ![Branches](img/branches.jpg)